drewm27/speakerrankings/personal-ranking-of-speaker-reviewers.md

 1. <https://www.youtube.com/@CEONTHEMAKING>
     - Pretty good recording quality, not a great judge of speakers and rarely ever compares them.
 Looks to be sponsored by Soundcore, likely paid by them.
 Was paid to promote the Soundcore Boom 2 Plus and likely many other speakers.
 1. <https://www.youtube.com/@PAINFULLYHONESTTECH>
     - Using a vocal microphone to do speaker recordings is a big nono, they do not have a neutral frequency response.
 Was seen in a Soundcore advertisement and is likely very biased and paid by Soundcore.
+Was paid to promote the Soundcore Boom 2 Plus and likely many other speakers.
 1. <https://www.youtube.com/@storytripperhd>
     - Not great recording quality, done with a cell phone
 1. <https://www.youtube.com/@GYMCADDY>